brianbancroft/OpenCanadaGeoData/README.md

 * [Strathcona](https://data.strathcona.ca/)

 ### Saskatchewan
-Saskatchewan contains open data resources provided by myriad provincial authorities, but it isn't aggregated except at sites such as [Open Data Saskatchewan](opendatask.ca), an advocacy.
+Saskatchewan contains open data resources provided by myriad provincial authorities, but it isn't aggregated except at sites such as [Open Data Saskatchewan](opendatask.ca), an advocacy which hasn't updated its list within the last two years.

 #### Regions/Towns/Cities/Etc